ringcentral/engage-digital-api-docs/docs/interactions/index.md

 ### Interventions

 When an agent chooses to engage with a customer within a thread, they create an "intervention."
-An intervention is in many ways synomymous with a "ticket" or "case."
+An intervention is in many ways synonymous with a "ticket" or "case."
 An intervention remains in an open status until the agent has successfully resolved the issue and set the disposition accordingly.

 ## Engage Bots